GispoCoding/hame-ryhti/infra/README.md

    - a client name for your new client, which Palveluväylä requires to be of the form servicename-organization-client.
 So in our case `ryhti-<your_organization>-client`, e.g. `ryhti-vsl-client`.
 Set the client name as your terraform variable `x-road_subdomain`.
    - a proper domain name for your x-road server.
 This can be set using the terraform variables `AWS_HOSTED_DOMAIN` and `x-road_host`.
 The complete domain name for your X-road server will be `${var.x-road_host}.${var.x-road_subdomain}.${var.AWS_HOSTED_DOMAIN}`.
 Note that if you have multiple x-road environments (e.g. test and production) for the *same* organization, the subdomain will be the same (as the x-road client name will be the same in test and production).
 The host name should uniquely determine your x-road server instance as test or production instance for that organization.
 When your application is accepted, you are provided with the configuration anchor file needed later.
-2. Create an SSH key and add the public key to `bastion_ec2_tunnel_public_keys` in `hame-your-deployment.tfvars.json`.
+2. Create an SSH key and add the public key to `bastion_ec2_tunnel_public_keys` in `your-deployment.tfvars.json`.
-3. Fill in the desired admin username and password in `x-road_secrets`, your desired  `x-road_db_password` (password for x-road database) and your desired `x-road_token_pin` (for accessing authentication tokens), in `hame-your-deployment.tfvars.json`.
+3. Fill in the desired admin username and password in `x-road_secrets`, your desired  `x-road_db_password` (password for x-road database) and your desired `x-road_token_pin` (for accessing authentication tokens), in `your-deployment.tfvars.json`.
-4. Apply the variables to AWS with `terraform apply --var-file hame-your-deployment.tfvars.json`.
+4. Apply the variables to AWS with `terraform apply --var-file your-deployment.tfvars.json`.
-5. Check the private IP address of your `hame-your-deployment-x-road_securityserver` service task under your AWS Elastic Container Service `hame-your-deployment-x-road_securityserver` cluster in your AWS web console.
+5. Check the private IP address of your `your-deployment-x-road_securityserver` service task under your AWS Elastic Container Service `your-deployment-x-road_securityserver` cluster in your AWS web console.
-6. Open an SSH tunnel to the X-Road server admin interface (e.g. `ssh -N -L4001:<private-ip>:4000 -i "~/.ssh/hame-ec2-tunnel.pem" ec2-user@hame-your-deployment.<bastion_subdomain>.<aws_hosted_domain>`, where `hame-ec2-tunnel.pem` contains your SSH key created in step 2, and `bastion_subdomain` and `aws_hosted_domain` are the settings in your `hame-your-deployment.tfvars.json`).
+6. Open an SSH tunnel to the X-Road server admin interface (e.g. `ssh -N -L4001:<private-ip>:4000 -i "~/.ssh/arho-ec2-tunnel.pem" ec2-user@your-deployment.<bastion_subdomain>.<aws_hosted_domain>`, where `arho-ec2-tunnel.pem` contains your SSH key created in step 2, and `bastion_subdomain` and `aws_hosted_domain` are the settings in your `your-deployment.tfvars.json`).
 7. Point your web browser to [https://localhost:4001](https://localhost:4001).
 The connection must be HTTPS, and you must ignore the warning about invalid SSL certificate: the hostname is localhost instead of the server IP because of the SSH tunneling, and the certificate does not know that.
 8. Log in to the [https://localhost:4001](https://localhost:4001) admin interface with your x-road secrets that you selected in step 3.